 Sig P320 X Carry Review Sights

 The Sig P320 X Carry comes with SigLite night sights.
-The SigLite night sights are a front green tritium site that have a green luminescent ring around it and they’re not quite as bright as something like the yellow Trijicon HDs, but they’re still brighter than most factory white dot night sights that most guns come with.
+The SigLite night sights are a front green tritium site with a green luminescent ring around it, and they’re not quite as bright as the yellow Trijicon HDs, but they’re still brighter than most factory white dot night sights that most guns come with.

-The rear sight on the Sig P320 is mounted to an optics plate, and that side has two tritium vials at the rear with no coloring around them.
-So, during the daylight, they provide a nice black sight, nice black rear sight with a high contrast front sight.
+The rear sight on the Sig P320 X Carry is mounted to an optics plate cover, and that side has two tritium vials at the rear with no coloring around them.
+So, they provide a nice black sight, nice black rear sight with a high contrast front sight during the daylight.